-New life, apart: Conjoined twins have been separated
+Update: Conjoined twins separated, one now out of surgery

 The doctor began his day by skipping breakfast and enjoying a single cappuccino.

-It's been 12 years since he last separated twins conjoined at the head at Montefiorre.
+It's been 12 years since he last separated twins conjoined at the head at Montefiore.
 That was his first ever craniopagus surgery, and he's learned much since then, performing five other separation surgeries around the world, including Syrian twins in Saudi Arabia earlier this year.

 Prior to the mid-1980s, it was accepted medical practice to sacrifice one child on the operating table to save the life of the other.
 Many times both babies died.
 If one child made it through surgery, he or she often suffered debilitating brain damage.

 Goodrich has pioneered the field.
 He established the practice of performing the separation of craniopagus twins in several shorter stages, instead of one single operation lasting more than 50 hours.
 The McDonalds have had three previous operations, each resulting in progressively more separated brains.
-Today was the fourth and final stage.
+Today is the fourth and final stage.
 None of Goodrich's conjoined twins have died during the operation.
 His mantra: "Take it easy and slowly and carefully."

 His surgical cap embodies that philosophy: It's decorated with turtles.